 3. Will a pension lower my Social Security benefits?

 Pensions may lower Social Security benefits depending on whether your pension is from a private- or public-sector employer (i.e., public school or state/local government entity).
 Another factor is whether you paid Social Security payroll taxes during your career.

-The WEP affects some three percent of Social Security beneficiaries, or 1.8 million people, who collect a pension in which they didn’t pay Social Security taxes.
-However, most employees pay these taxes — which amounts to 6.2 percent of gross wages — through FICA (Federal Insurance Contributions Act), and their employers match these contributions.5
+The WEP affects some three percent of Social Security beneficiaries, or approximately 2 million people, who collect a pension in which they didn’t pay Social Security taxes.5 However, most employees pay these taxes — which amounts to 6.2 percent of gross wages6 — through FICA (Federal Insurance Contributions Act), and their employers match these contributions.

 Private sector vs. public sector

-Employees in the private sector pay the 6.2 percent Social Security tax through payroll taxes, and their employers match it.
-So these employees aren’t penalized during retirement.
+Employees in the private sector pay the 6.2 percent Social Security tax6 through payroll taxes, and their employers match it.
+So, these employees aren’t penalized during retirement.
 Conversely, many public sector employees don’t have to pay Social Security taxes while working — rather that money goes toward the funding of public pensions; thus, the law requires that these employees’ Social Security benefits be reduced.

 Note: If a public pension is in your future, be sure to plan the timing of when you claim both your pension and Social Security benefits — you might want to stagger them.
 Why?
 Because the rules that govern both are only effective when you’re receiving both at the same time.